 Susanne, has been the Art Instructor at Youth Peer since the creative arts program was added in 2002.
 She provides youth and their mentors with a wide range of fun, enriching and educational creative activities on Mondays and Fridays.
 Susanne holds a Fine Arts degree from Mt.
 Allison University, New Brunswick, Canada.

 We have been fortunate to have Emile working with our students since 2004.

-A patient teacher and talented musician who plays multiple instruments, Emile provides private keyboard and guitar instruction to any interested Youth Peer or Breakthrough student every Tuesday and Thursday.
+A patient teacher and talented musician who plays multiple instruments, Emile provides private keyboard and guitar instruction to any interested Youth Peer student every Tuesday and Wednesday.